bcgov/nr-nerds/project-board-sync/tests/README.md

 ### fetch-specific-issue.js
 A utility script to fetch a specific issue (e.g., nr-forest-client #1603) and add it to the project board.
 Useful for manual testing.

-### test-assignment.js
+### test-sprint-assignment.js
-Tests the user assignment functionality by attempting to assign a user to a specific issue or PR.
+Tests the sprint assignment functionality by attempting to assign sprints to project items.

 ### test-sprint-assignment.js
 Tests the sprint assignment logic for various scenarios, especially for the "Done" column items.
 This test is also run as part of the GitHub Actions workflow before deploying changes.